yossadh/yossadh.github.io/_drafts/2018-11-25-learn-python.md

   # assign value to counter -> redundant comment
   counter = 0
   ```
+  Furthermore, I think scientists can learn from the way software developers think about their documentation. specifically applied to our lab notebook.
+You need to deliberately devote time and effort to document.
+I expand this thought in more details in [another blog post about lab notebooking](TODO).
 - Code review and refactoring
   This is related to the previous point.
 If you write readable and well-structured code, sometimes comments become unnecessary.
 Code has to be revisited and revised, not only for the logic, but for structure.
 - Naming files, variables, functions